Charge and spin interplay in a molecular-dimer-based organic Mott insulator: Discussion

-The first essential difference between \Cl\ and other triangular lattice Mott insulators is the spectrum of magnetic excitations.
-In S=1/2 triangular lattice organic Mott insulators without a detected charge degree of freedom, such as \CuCN~\cite{Nakamura2014,Hassan2018}, $\kappa$-(BEDT-TTF)$_2$Ag$_2$(CN)$_3$~\cite{Nakamura2017}, and Pd(dmit)$_2$-based materials~\cite{Nakamura2015} Raman scattering spectroscopy detects a continuum of magnetic excitations that corresponds to theoretically suggested excitation spectrum of a triangular lattice with S=1/2 ~\cite{Perkins08,Vernay2007,Holt2014,Hassan2018Crystals}.
-This continuum is absent in \Cl~\cite{Hassan2018}.
-While magnetic excitations is this material are still to be detected, the difference indicates a different magnetic state, possibly due to 1D properties of \Cl\ below 30~K, or magnetic interactions decreased by more than one order of magnitude.
+The low temperature magnetic state of both charge ordered and charge melted fractions in \Cl\ has signatures very different from the other spin liquid candidates triangular 2D dimer Mott insulators~\cite{Shimizu2003,Yamashita2008,Yamashita2011,Yamashita2010,Pratt2011,Isono2014}.
+In S=1/2 triangular lattice organic Mott insulators without a charge degree of freedom, such as \CuCN~\cite{Nakamura2014,Hassan2018}, $\kappa$-(BEDT-TTF)$_2$Ag$_2$(CN)$_3$~\cite{Nakamura2017}, and Pd(dmit)$_2$-based materials~\cite{Nakamura2015}, Raman scattering spectroscopy detects a continuum of magnetic excitations well understood in terms of S=1/2 on a triangular lattice~\cite{Perkins08,Vernay2007,Holt2014,Hassan2018Crystals}.
+This continuum is absent in the Raman scattering spectra of \Cl~\cite{Hassan2018} down to 10~K, and magnetic excitations in this material are still to be detected.
+In addition, in contrast to dimer Mott insulators without charge order~\cite{Yamashita2011, Yamashita2010a}, \Cl\ shows $\gamma$=0 linear term in the heat capacity~\cite{Hassan2018}, suggesting that magnetic excitations spectrum is gapped, which can be a consequence of a finite size of domains with fluctuating spins.
+Apparently, the inhomogeneities and domain walls do not produce the low temperature input in $\gamma$.